BUNION DR

 A bunion itself doesn’t typically cause gout, but it can indirectly increase the risk of gout attacks in some cases.
 Bunions are primarily a structural issue, where a bony bump develops at the base of the big toe, often due to pressure from tight or ill-fitting shoes.
 However, bunions can alter the alignment and function of the affected joint, which may contribute to the development of gout if uric acid levels are already elevated in the body.
 The misalignment caused by bunions can create an environment where uric acid crystals are more likely to accumulate, potentially leading to gout symptoms.
 So, while bunions don’t directly cause gout, they can play a role in increasing the likelihood of gout attacks in some individuals.

-FAQs about Gout vs Bunion:
+FAQs About Gout vs Bunion:

 Can you have bunions and gout at the same time?